How to Choose the Right Destination for Language Immersion (Spain vs. Mexico vs. Italy)

 • Speak as much as possible

-• Feel comfortable engaging daily
+• Feel comfortable engaging every day

-When the goal is learning—not just travel—four factors matter most:
+When the goal is learning, not just travel, four factors matter most:

-1. Clarity of the Language
+1. Clarity of the language

 Not all accents are equally easy for learners.